C2DH/ranketwo/_assignments/digital-maps/02-reading-maps.fr.md

 We can start with basic questions such as: why does a certain map show a feature in a particular way, and why is this feature shown differently on another map?
 Step by step, we can go deeper into the details of the map and explore possible explanations for these differences.

-Let us take the example of world maps.
-Observe the three maps below.
+Let us take world maps as an example.
+Observe the three maps shown in Figures 2, 3 and 4 below.

-1. Map 24: Principal Routes of the World in Kaiseikwan’s Standard Atlas of Japan, 1925, Tōkyō Kaiseikan (Kaiseikan mohan Nihon chizu: Monbushō kenteizumi: shihan gakkō, chūgakkō, kōtō jogakkō chirikayō)

-2. World Map in German School Atlas in Lange, Henry und Carl Diercke, Schulatlas (mit Karte zur Heimatkunde), Braunschweig [u.a.]: Westermann, [1932?]

-3. Official National Atlas of India.
-Government of India, Ministry of Education and Scientific Research (Hg.): National Atlas of India (preliminary Edition), ed. by.
-S. P. Chatterjee, Calcutta/ Dehradun 1957

 [[iiif kaiseikan-standard-atlas-of-japan-1925-map-24-routes-world "Map 24: Principal Routes of the World in Kaiseikwan's standard atlas of Japan, 1925, Tōkyō Kaiseikan (Kaiseikan mohan Nihon chizu: Monbushō kenteizumi : shihan gakkō, chūgakkō, kōtō jogakkō chirikayō).
 Public Domain"]]

+Figure 2.
+Map 24: Principal Routes of the World in Kaiseikwan’s Standard Atlas of Japan, 1925, Tōkyō Kaiseikan (Kaiseikan mohan Nihon chizu: Monbushō kenteizumi: shihan gakkō, chūgakkō, kōtō jogakkō chirikayō).
+Public Domain

 [[iiif diercke-1932-schulatlas-s-17 "German School-Atlas, World Map, 1932.
 Lange, Henry und Carl Diercke, Schulatlas (mit Karte zur Heimatkunde), Braunschweig: Westermann, 1932"]]

+Figure 3.
+World Map in German School Atlas in Lange, Henry und Carl Diercke, Schulatlas (mit Karte zur Heimatkunde), Braunschweig [u.a.]: Westermann, [1932?].
+Public Domain

 [[iiif india-national-atlas-welt "Government of India, Ministry of Education and Scientific Research (Hg.): National Atlas of India (preliminary Edition), ed. by.
 S. P. Chatterjee, Calcutta/ Dehradun 1957."]]

+Figure 4.
+Official National Atlas of India.
+Government of India, Ministry of Education and Scientific Research (Hg.): National Atlas of India (preliminary Edition), ed. by.
+S. P. Chatterjee, Calcutta/ Dehradun 1957

 Apply source criticism to the maps with the help of the key questions introduced above: Who produced the map?
 When was it created?
 What is the content of the map?
 How is the map content presented?
 Why was the map created?
 Who was the map aimed at?